dharmab/skyeye/docs/PLAYER.md

 1. Get airborne.
 1. Tune to the server's SkyEye frequency in SRS.
 1. Say "Anyface, Callsign 1, radio check" and see if the bot understands you.
-1. Say "Anyface, Callsign 1, picture" to be told about the highest priority threats near you.
+1. Say "Anyface, Callsign 1, picture" to be told about the highest priority threats to your coalition.
-1. Say "Anyface, Callsign 1, bogey" to get a bearing to the nearest threat.
+1. Say "Anyface, Callsign 1, bogey" to get a bearing to the nearest threat to you.

 ## A Word of Warning